sbormann/ioBroker.iqontrol/README.md

 		* The conditions can be linked with AND or with OR operators, so you can build complex conditions for your counter
 	* The counters update everytime a datapoint in your TOTAL_LIST is changes
 	* Additionally, you can set a specific **time interval** at which the counter will be updated (for example if you count, how many devices you have with a timestamp older than 5 minutes - this requires a periodically checking)
+* Next you can define **calculations**:
+	* Calculations can be used to combine numeric datapoints and calculate for example the sum of different counters.
+	* You can also combine objects like arrays (lists) by addition or subtraction.
+* At least you can define **combinations**:
+	* Combinations can be used to combine different datapoints with text.
+	* The 'Pefix' will be placed before, the 'Postfix' after the value of the given ID.
+	* In the 'Only If'-Section you can define a condition, if the line schould be placed or not.
+		* By activating 'Just Prefix' just the prefix is placed (not the value nor the postfix), if the condition matches.
+		* You can also specify a 'Else' text, that will be placed, if the condition doesn't match.
-* The result of the lists and counters are saved in datapoints, which you will find under iqontrol.x.Lists
+* The result of the lists with counters, calculations and combinations are saved in datapoints, which you will find under iqontrol.x.Lists

 ### Examples
 * This example shows, how to create an UNREACH-List: